 The gold standard and fixed exchange rates continue to be of interest, both in the US and abroad.
 Diercks, Rawls, and Sims (2020) show that such a monetary regime in the context of a closed economy would have decreased welfare and produced more instability in the last 20 years due to the volatility of the price of gold.
 In this paper, we do not focus on the domestic money supply, but on the implications of the exchange rate regime.
 Along those lines, Obstfeld, Ostry, and Qureshi (2019) find that fixed exchange rate regimes magnify global financial shocks.
-The implications of the exchange rate regimes can be larger due to the increased vulnerability of countries to the global financial cycle, as shown by Miranda-Agrippino and Rey (2020) and in a context where most countries remain somewhat pegged to other currencies, in particular the US dollar, as shown by Ilzetzki, Reinhart, and Rogoff (2019).
+The implications of the exchange rate regimes can be larger due to countries' increased vulnerability to the global financial cycle, as shown by Miranda-Agrippino and Rey (2020) and in a context where most countries remain somewhat pegged to other currencies, in particular the US dollar, as shown by Ilzetzki, Reinhart, and Rogoff (2019).
 In this paper, we show that the trading sector would also be affected by that vulnerability.

-On the economic history side, many theories try to explain why March 1933 marks a turning point in economic activity in the US, reflecting the fact that several policies were implemented at that time (Romer (1992), Eggertsson (2008), Hausman, Rhode, and Wieland (2019), Jalil and Rua (2016), Jacobson, Leeper, and Preston (2019), among others).2 Eichengreen and Sachs (1985), Campa (1990), and Bernanke (1995) have shown that countries that left the it standard recovered faster than countries that remained on gold.
-There are many mechanisms linking currency depreciation and recovery.3 In this paper we focus on large exchange rate fluctuations and their impact on the level of economic activity through changes in the competitiveness of exports.
+On the economic history side, many theories try to explain why March 1933 marks a turning point in economic activity in the US, reflecting the fact that several policies were implemented at that time (Romer (1992), Eggertsson (2008), Hausman, Rhode, and Wieland (2019), Jalil and Rua (2016), Jacobson, Leeper, and Preston (2019), among others).
+Eichengreen and Sachs (1985), Campa (1990), and Bernanke (1995) have shown that countries that left the gold standard recovered faster than countries that remained on gold.
+There are many mechanisms linking currency depreciation and recovery.
+In this paper we focus on large exchange rate fluctuations and their impact on the level of economic activity through changes in the competitiveness of exports.
 We first test this mechanism using the large appreciation of the US dollar in 1931, when the UK and other trading partners abandoned the gold standard.
 This shock was unanticipated and, consequently, was perceived as exogenous.
-Then, we focus on the role that
+Then, we focus on the role that the depreciation of the US dollar played in the recovery of 1933.

-2That month Roosevelt began his first term.
+&lt;sup>3That month Roosevelt began his first term.
 He immediately implemented a battery of policies during a period called the "Hundred Days."